20 Free Project Management Templates (Excel & ClickUp) 2022

 But what’s ClickUp?

-Used by 100,000+ teams in companies from startups to titans like Airbnb, Netflix, Nike, and Google, this management tool has everything your project’s need.
+Used by 200,000+ teams in companies from startups to medical teams, this management tool has everything your projects need.

 Whether you need to plan your work breakdown structure, manage project deliverables, or track your remote team’s performance — ClickUp has got you covered!